Hotlegs: Chart failures and rebranding as 10cc

 Godley, in a 1976 interview, described the band as "doomed":

 "I'm afraid we blew the whole thing.
 The first thing we did was take a holiday, and because I'd never been able to afford a good holiday I flew off to Antigua.
 We'd been working ever since we'd left college and we were knackered, so Lol and I just bought the tickets to Antigua and off we went.
 We also bought cars as soon as we came back and then went into the studio to make the LP.

 "We did the whole thing wrong.
 We should have stayed in England, gone on tour, made promotional appearances, given interviews to the Press and TV and so on, but we just vanished to Antigua.
 And when we came back Hotlegs had gone cold.
 The record had now gone out of the charts and no one had ever really discovered who we were.
 The follow-up single 'Lady Sadie' just bombed out and the album hardly sold at all – though I still say that was a bloody good album.
 Basically it included the songs and the ideas that we had been hoping to bring into that LP for Giorgio Gomelsky.
 Most of the tracks were from the Frabjoy period and it's an interesting LP."

 After Thinks: School Stinks received worldwide release, it was repackaged (in the UK) by the Philips label in December 1971 as Song, with several tracks replacing originals, including "Neanderthal Man".
 A compilation album was issued in Britain in 1976 as You Didn't Like It Because You Didn't Think of It putting together previously released material.

 The lack of further chart activity saw Hotlegs labelled as a one-hit wonder.

 In 1972, American singer Neil Sedaka noticed "Umbopo" and, when he settled in England to record new material, hired Hotlegs (with Gouldman) to be his backing band for his album Solitaire.
-The success of that album, and its follow-up The Tra-La Days Are Over, led the band to relaunch under the name10cc.
+The success of that album, and its follow-up The Tra-La Days Are Over, led the band to relaunch under the name 10cc.